About the Client

 Monitoring and Logging: CloudWatch, OpsWorks, Config & Inspector services were also invoked to cover configuration management, logging, and monitoring of the application and infrastructure.

-- AWS XRay for all serverless lambda applications and it helps in monitoring most of the applications.
+- AWS XRay is used for all serverless lambda applications, and it helps in monitoring most of the applications

-- For applications running of containers, AWS CloudWatch metrics are being leveraged
+- For applications running on containers, AWS CloudWatch metrics are being leveraged

-- Integrations to third party monitoring tools like SignalFx, NewRelic and Splunk
+- Can Integrate with third-party monitoring tools like SignalFx, NewRelic, and Splunk

 - IAM best practices and principles are followed

-- AWS Certificate manager is being used for Load balancer and CDN certificates
+- AWS Certificate Manager is being used for the load balancer and CDN certificates

 - All Data stores are in private subnet

 - Amazon KMS is used for encryption of data at rest